Ba'athist Syria

-Ba'athist Syria, officially the Syrian Arab Republic (SAR), (Note: اَلْجُمْهُورِيَّةُ ٱلْعَرَبِيَّةُ ٱلْسُوْرِيَّة) was the Syrian state between 1963 and 2024 under the one-party rule of the Syrian regional branch of the Arab Socialist Ba'ath Party.
-From 1971 until its collapse in 2024, it was ruled by the Assad family, and was therefore commonly referred to as Assadist Syria or the Assad regime.
+Ba'athist Syria, officially the Syrian Arab Republic, (Note: اَلْجُمْهُورِيَّةُ ٱلْعَرَبِيَّةُ ٱلْسُوْرِيَّة) was the Syrian state between 1963 and 2024 under the one-party rule of the Syrian regional branch of the Arab Socialist Ba'ath Party.
+From 1970 until its collapse in 2024, it was ruled by the Assad family, and is therefore commonly referred to as the Assad regime.
+Ba'athist Syria was also, until its downfall, the only state member of the "Axis of Resistance" beside Iran.

-The regime emerged in 1963 as a result of a coup d'état led by Alawite Ba'athist military officers.
+The regime emerged in 1963 following a coup d'état led by Alawite Ba'athist military officers, which ended the era of democratic experimentation in the post-colonial Syrian Republic.
 Another coup in 1966 led to Salah Jadid becoming the country's de facto leader while Nureddin al-Atassi assumed the presidency.
 In 1970, Jadid and al-Atassi were overthrown by Hafez al-Assad in the Corrective Revolution.
 The next year, Assad became president after winning sham elections.

 After assuming power, Assad reorganised the state along sectarian lines (Sunnis and other groups became figureheads of political institutions whilst Alawites took control of the military, intelligence, bureaucracy and security apparatuses).
 Ba'athist Syria also occupied much of neighboring Lebanon amidst the Lebanese civil war while an Islamist uprising against Assad's rule resulted in the regime committing the 1981 and 1982 Hama massacres.
-The regime was considered one of the most repressive in modern times, ultimately reaching totalitarian levels, and was consistently ranked as one of the 'worst of the worst' within Freedom House indexes.
+The regime was considered one of the most repressive in modern times, arguably reaching totalitarian levels, although it has been alternatively described as highly authoritarian but not totalitarian; it was consistently ranked as one of the 'worst of the worst' within Freedom House indexes.